 It is important that students routinely monitor email accounts originating at UConn Health and UConn (Storrs).
 Each uses separate systems to distribute information (e.g., closings, emergencies, etc.) pertinent to their location.
-To forward UConn messages to the UConn Health address, go to http://forward.uconn.edu/.
-(Note: You cannot forward from the UConn Health account to another because of HIPAA and other security concerns.)
+Your uconn.edu email should forward automatically to your UConn Health email address (uchc.edu).
+If you find this has not happened by the 10th day of classes, contact IT Services at techsupport.uconn.edu.
+They will assist you by chat, phone (860-486-4357) or email at help@uconn.edu.
+You cannot forward from the UConn Health account to another because of HIPAA and other security concerns.)